"May you always see the world through the eyes of a child." ~CJ Heck

 I saw black cats, ghosts and witches,

-and most of them looked mean!
+and all of them looked mean.

 Then I saw your picture.